metrorailings/OwlBlog/content/posts/2022-week-12-insights.md

 ## 49ers vs Cardinals

 The Cardinals and their lack of conditioning really shows at this high-altitude stadium in Mexico.
 The 49ers were rewarded for practicing near Mile High Stadium while Arizona is being punished for their lack of conditioning going up against a San Francisco team that spreads the field laterally and incorporates a whole bunch of concepts in their ground game.

+***

+## Browns vs Bills

+Buffalo can run the ball, even against heavier boxes.
+Either that or Cleveland is really bad defensing the run.
+Their linebackers have no sense of gap integrity.